Counseling New Jersey Clients Buying And Selling Property

 Cohn Lifland Represents Buyers And Sellers

 Cohn Lifland represents the interests of buyers in a real estate transaction.
-Buying property is a significant undertaking and our firm can help buyers understand the terms of the purchase and protect them from the unforeseen liabilities in buying a new home.
+Buying a property is a significant undertaking and our firm can help buyers understand the terms of the purchase and protect them from the unforeseen liabilities in buying a new home.
 Our firm has reviewed countless real estate documents related to titles, mortgages and taxes.
 Our attorneys can register legal documents related to your real estate transaction, attend your closing and ensure that you possess the valid ownership documentation in the end.

-Cohn Lifland also assists businesses that sell property.
+Cohn Lifland assists clients who sell property.
 We will work to ensure that your purchase and sale agreement terms properly protect your interests.
 If any issues arise with your title, we will work to resolve those problems.
 Our firm will represent your interests during negotiations and walk you through the closing.
 Our team of real estate attorneys are skilled and knowledgeable.
 We are happy to answer any questions you may have regarding your real estate transaction.
 If you need to retain our services, don’t hesitate to contact us.

 You need title insurance when you purchase property to make sure there are no mortgages or liens on the property.
 When you take ownership of the property, you don’t want to worry about an old mortgage coming up.
 The title insurance carrier will do a search for outstanding mortgages or liens.
 Your attorney will ensure that any mortgages or liens are taken care of at the closing so you have nothing to worry about.
 After the closing, if something does occur, the carrier will take care of it.
 When you file a claim with your insurance provider, you are protected.